Peapack-Gladstone Financial Corporation (NASDAQ:PGC) is a favorite amongst institutional investors who own 75%

 In the chart below, we zoom in on the different ownership groups of Peapack-Gladstone Financial.

 Check out our latest analysis for Peapack-Gladstone Financial

 What Does The Institutional Ownership Tell Us About Peapack-Gladstone Financial?

 Institutional investors own over 50% of the company, so together than can probably strongly influence board decisions.
-We note that hedge funds don't have a meaningful investment in Peapack-Gladstone Financial.
-BlackRock, Inc. is currently the largest shareholder, with 9.4% of shares outstanding.
-Meanwhile, the second and third largest shareholders, hold 6.9% and 5.9%, of the shares outstanding, followed by an ownership of 6.1% by the third-largest shareholder.
+Hedge funds don't have many shares in Peapack-Gladstone Financial.
+BlackRock, Inc. is currently the company's largest shareholder with 8.7% of shares outstanding.
+For context, the second largest shareholder holds about 7.3% of the shares outstanding, followed by an ownership of 6.1% by the third-largest shareholder.
 Additionally, the company's CEO Douglas Kennedy directly holds 0.5% of the total shares outstanding.

 Insider Ownership Of Peapack-Gladstone Financial